 Whether I am eating too many or too few, I am doing the wrong thing and not getting it right.

 The coffee debate never stops brewing.
 One camp claims drinking several cups a day will make you smarter, help burn fat and lower your risk of Type II diabetes, Parkinson’s and Alzheimer’s, and is good for your liver.
 In the other corner of the ring people claim that coffee causes restlessness and insomnia, leaches minerals from your body and is addictive.
 There is nothing worse than not being able to get a good night’s sleep as sometimes that is what your body needs after a long day.
 And I don’t think drinking coffee is the right thing to do when all you want to do is sleep.
 I don’t think I’m going to give up my coffee just yet though.
+I might just have a look at the highest CBD strains list I found the other day if I find myself having issues with insomnia.
+I heard CBD is meant to be good for that.

 What we all need to do is sit down, stand up, grab a coffee, run in place, take a load off, stretch for two minutes, dump the coffee, cycle a while, have a seat on the sofa, eat some carbs, abandon pasta, practice opening vacuum-sealed jars and think these things through.